 sewing (she has designed and created all of her Regency era gowns), and the out of doors.
 Syrie designed and maintains this website.

 Like Jane Austen and Charlotte Brontë, Syrie is very fond of the countryside, and loves taking long walks.

-When she's not reading, exercising, researching, writing, or updating her website, Syrie's preferred activity is to spend time with her husband and family.
+When she's not reading, exercising, researching, writing, social networking, or updating this website, Syrie's preferred activity is to spend time with her husband and family.
 Syrie married her college sweetheart, Bill James, and she considers their sons Ryan and Jeff to be her finest achievements.
-Syrie and Bill were thrilled to welcome two wonderful daughters to their family, Ryan's wife Yvonne, and Jeff's wife Yakun!
+Syrie and Bill were thrilled several years ago to welcome two wonderful daughters to their family, Ryan's wife Yvonne, and Jeff's wife Yakun!